mike-ward/mike-ward.github.io/_posts/2013-04-18-nancy-static-content-and-internet-explorer.md

 WTF?

-Where did this ".zip" thing come from?
+Where did this `.zip` thing come from?

 This is Internet Explorer’s way of trying to help you out.
-When files are downloaded, the "Content Type" is usually specified in the response header.
+When files are downloaded, the `Content Type` is usually specified in the response header.
 Nancy does a good job of matching extensions to their "Content Types" (technically a MIME Type).
 However, Nancy does not have an extension mapping for ".gadget".

-Because the "Content Type" is not specified, Internet Explorer peeks at the content to determine what kind of file is being downloaded.
-Gadgets are packaged as .Zip archives and since Windows doesn’t recognize it’s own ".gadget" extension, it incorrectly decides to save it as a ".zip" archive.
+Because the `Content Type` is not specified, Internet Explorer peeks at the content to determine what kind of file is being downloaded.
+Gadgets are packaged as `.zip` archives and since Windows doesn’t recognize it’s own ".gadget" extension, it incorrectly decides to save it as a `.zip` archive.

 Usually you can override/extend things in [Nancy](http://NancyFx.org) but the MIME-Type dictionary is private.
 This may be a conscious design decision or just an oversight.